Afzal4984/aitabgrouper/readme.md

 # 🚀 **AI Tab Grouper**

 AI Tab Grouper is a powerful browser extension designed to help users manage their open tabs efficiently.
-By leveraging AI technology, it automatically groups tabs into categories, making it easier to navigate and organize your browsing experience.
+By leveraging AI technology, it automatically groups tabs into categories, making it easier to navigate and organize your browsing experience..

 ## 🌐 Published Extension